scala-network/DefyX/doc/design.md

 The Cache, which is used for light verification and Dataset construction, is about 8 times smaller than the Dataset.
 To keep a constant area-time product, each Dataset item is constructed from 8 random Cache accesses.

-Because 256 MiB is small enough to be included on-chip, DefyX uses a custom high-latency, high-power mixing function ("SuperscalarHash") which defeats the benefits of using low-latency memory and the energy required to calculate SuperscalarHash makes light mode very inefficient for mining (see chapter 3.4).
+Because 256 MiB is small enough to be included on-chip, RandomX uses a custom high-latency, high-power mixing function ("SuperscalarHash") which defeats the benefits of using low-latency memory and the energy required to calculate SuperscalarHash makes light mode very inefficient for mining (see chapter 3.4).

 Using less than 256 MiB of memory is not possible due to the use of tradeoff-resistant Argon2d with 3 iterations.
 When using 3 iterations (passes), halving the memory usage increases computational cost 3423 times for the best tradeoff attack [[27](https://eprint.iacr.org/2015/430.pdf)].